 What you need to know

 In March 2020 the Government set up a COVID-19 support package including an initial NZD$600 million to support aviation.
-From this amount, $320 million was originally allocated to the International Air Freight Capacity (IAFC) scheme.
-Based on forecast demand, extending the scheme to March 2021 will require an additional allocation of $52 million, which will be drawn from the aviation relief package.
+From this amount, $372 million has been committed to the International Air Freight Capacity (IAFC) scheme to ensure critical supplies could continue to flow to and from New Zealand.
+The IAFC ended in April 2021.

 To support domestic connectivity the Government allocated NZD$30 million to the Essential Transport Connectivity (ETC) Scheme for aviation initiatives and an additional NZD$20 million for an ETC non-aviation initiatives.